5 Self Care Rituals That Take Less Than 10 Minutes

 "I am enough."

 Your last thought before sleep shapes your first feeling upon waking.
-Choose it with care.
+It's worth choosing with a little more care.

 ✦ · ✦ · ✦

-You may have noticed that none of these rituals are about doing more.
-None of them are about improving yourself, optimizing your morning, or becoming a better version of who you already are.
+None of them are about doing more.
+None of them are about improving yourself or optimising your mornings or becoming someone better than who you already are.

 They're about returning to yourself.